Lykon3/super-duper-meme/README.md

+📡 CHANNEL 31.7 — LYKON3’S LAST SERMON

+"Wrinkled Khakis, War Crimes & Walmart Lore, Bitch."
+🧠 “PEE WEE GERMAN” | Counterintelligence Overlay

+If you can do this with $20 tools, what the hell are state actors doing with full stacks?
+⚖️ “YOU AIN’T RIGHT” | Behavioral Deflection Protocol

+This is the Operator’s version of a sanity check.
+🔗 Links
+Collapse Engine Stack
+Digital Mystery School

 # Collapse Engine Stack (JAX-Optimized + Bayesian Tensor Reweighting)

 This engine models dynamic collapse and bifurcation in information-dense systems using JAX for GPU acceleration.